-Arduino has recently been releasing a large number of boards geared towards IOT applications such as the MKR family, the new Nano family, the Portenta H7 etc. Out of these, the Nano family has a very special feature, that is the integration of ARM’s Mbed OS, a powerful but lightweight, open-source Real Time Operating system built for 32-bit ARM Cortex microcontrollers & processors.
+Arduino has recently been releasing a large number of boards geared towards IOT applications such as the MKR family, the new Nano family, the Portenta H7 etc. Out of these, the Nano family has a very special feature, that is the integration of ARM’s Mbed OS, a powerful but lightweight, open-source Real Time Operating system built for 32-bit ARM Cortex microcontrollers.

-In this article, I will be demonstrating how to get start writing programs using the Mbed library on supported Arduinos with the Arduino IDE.
+In this article, I will be demonstrating how to start writing programs using the Mbed library on supported Arduino boards with the Arduino IDE.
 Let’s get started!

 Bootloader vs RTOS